Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 4. `GAT GT`
 5. `G AT G`

-The first two reads are deblocked properly and they give the right nucleotide.
+The first two reads are deblocked properly and they give all the right nucleotides.
 But the third and fourth have one round that is not deblocked properly (indicated by the empty region between the nucleotides), hence the nucleotide is always lagging one bp after the failed deblocking.
 The fifth copy has two failed deblocking situations, hence is lagging two bp.
 The first nucleotide is a G for all 5 copies, therefore the quality of this nucleotide is perfect.